TriteHexagon/Midi2ASM-Converter/README.md

 # Midi2ASM Converter
 A simple tool to convert MIDI files into pokecrystal-based music files, written in C#.
-The idea was to improve upon FroggestSpirit's similar tool: convert the notes and other commands into the current command format, fix errors and add features.
+As someone who's knee-deep into making chiptune music using the pokecrystal / GameBoy engine, I know how important the current tool by FroggestSpirit is and also how frustrating it can be to arrange some songs using it.
+It's a good first step, but I felt it was time I fixed some of the problems with it, including the fact that its command format is no longer supported.
+And so I decided to learn C# and make my own tool from scratch.
+The idea was to do the same thing as FroggestSpirit's MIDI converter does, but add and improve the note conversion process, as well as add new features.

 ## Features
-* Converts the notes in the MIDI file into the note commands in pokecrystal (including rests).
+* Converts the notes in the MIDI file into the note commands used in pokecrystal (including rests).
-* Detects velocity changes in the MIDI and translates that into intensity.
+* Detects velocity changes in the MIDI and translates them into intensity when needed.
 * Detects changes in the notetype (most of the time).
-* The output file is ready to play.
+* The output file is ready to play so you can plop it into the game without much effort.

 ## How to Use
-* Compile the tool from the .cs file or download the .zip.
+* Compile the tool from the .cs file or, alternatively, download the .zip.
 It contains the compiled executable, an example midi.txt file and a readme.txt file.
-* The following instructions assume you already know how to put a custom music into pokecrystal (and likely have used FroggestSpirt's tool to do so).
-If you don't, you can follow [this guide](https://github.com/pret/pokecrystal/wiki/Add-a-new-music-song)
+* The following instructions assume you already know how to put a custom music into pokecrystal.
+If you don't, you can follow [this guide](https://github.com/pret/pokecrystal/wiki/Add-a-new-music-song).
 ### Prepare your MIDI
 * The MIDI needs to be have precisely 4 or less tracks: Pulse 1 in Track 0, Pulse 2 in Track 1, Wave in Track 4 and Noise in Track 3.
 I recommend using AnvilStudio to delete and rearrange the tracks and MIDIEditor to switch notes between tracks if needed.
 * **Make sure each track only has a single note playing at the same time**, otherwise the tool will not work correctly.